A Basic Guide to Holographic Vinyl

 - Digital Print media: In addition to its myriad uses in vinyl cutters, silver holographic and iridescent vinyls can be used as digital print media.
 Depending on your choice of print methods, you can use Schein or Endura vinyls to add distinctive visual elements to your graphics because the embossed textures and patterns remain visible under the printed images.

 Schein silver holographic vinyls can be used to create unique effects with thermal resin and solvent/ecosolvent printers.
 Endura holographic vinyl is not ecosolvent printable due to its acrylic top-coat.
 Both Schein and Endura films can be printed with thermal resin printers like the Gerber Edge, Summa DC3, or Roland ColorCamm.
 Printing on colors is not recommended as colored substrates throw off the CMYK values and cause unpredictable color shifts.
-Click here for more information about on process printing and non-white substrates.

 - Publishing, Scrap booking, Décor and more: Guinness Book of World Records publishes and annual update in hardback.
 Each year, there is a large holographic vinyl element on front cover.
 If holographic vinyl is suitable for hardback book covers, why not scrap booking?
 Schein Sequins could be a wonderful choice for scrap book and interior décor graphics.
 Speaking of interior décor, Home and Garden TV has shown high end kitchen backsplash designs made from holographic vinyl.
 Be sure to laminate to protect from water.
 More on that later.
 And finally, because it’s made from self-extinguishing, non-burning PVC resins, Schein holographic vinyls are sometimes used as stage backdrops for concerts and other theatrical presentations.
 The larger lens patterns are ideal for these venues.